-- Stanford has won the Learfield Sports Directors’ Cup in each of the past 20 years.
-The Directors’ Cup is awarded annually to the most successful overall athletics program in the nation in each of the NCAA’s three divisions.
-The Directors’ Cup has been awarded for a total of 21 years.
+- Stanford has won the Learfield Sports Directors’ Cup in each of the past 21 years.
+The Directors’ Cup is awarded annually to the most successful overall intercollegiate athletic department in the nation in each of the NCAA’s three divisions.
+The Directors’ Cup has been awarded for a total of 22 years.

 - Stanford-affiliated athletes have won a combined total of 242 medals in Olympic competition.